These girls saw basketball as a big part of their futures. The pandemic took it away.

 “That’s one of the effects of covid.
 It hasn’t been ingrained in them that you’re going to play college ball because it’s a free education,” he said, but like every other coach in the city, he doesn’t have any idea when he might be able to coach his players again.

-For now, he is planning to take the group go-karting in Maryland this month just to get them back together.
+For now, he is planning to take the group go-karting in Maryland this month just to get it back together.
 He imagines the day they might all be back in the gym practicing, even as that thought seems far off for his players — “I can’t even imagine,” Parrish said — and it remains unknown how long it might take for the girls to adjust mentally and physically to playing again.

 “There’s no telling where we will be,” Walker said.